docker-hy/docker-hy.github.io/data/getting-started.md

 _Do not alter the code of the projects, unless by pull-requests to the original projects_

-You do not need to touch ruby, java, js or python code during this course.
+You do not need to touch Ruby, Java, Javascript or Python code during this course.
 You may have to read their error messages.

 Visit the Discord channel if you are stuck!

-## How to return exercises
+## How to submit the exercises

 Make a repository to GitHub and publish your solutions in clearly ordered files / folders.
 If you need help publishing using Git you should refer to their [guide](https://guides.github.com/activities/hello-world/).
-Make sure that the repository is available to me, either by using a public repository or a private repository and adding Jakousa as a collaborator.
+Make sure that the repository is available to us, either by using a public repository or a private repository and adding Jakousa and mluukkai as collaborators.

 Most of the exercises will be focused on a Dockerfile and/or docker-compose.yml.
 In those cases, submitting the file is enough.
 In other cases, a picture or copy-paste from your command line or a link to Docker Hub and/or project inside the repository is enough.
-For the command line exercises at start the command `script` ([https://linux.die.net/man/1/script](https://linux.die.net/man/1/script)) may be helpful.
+For the command line exercises at start the command [script](https://linux.die.net/man/1/script) may be helpful.

+Because the course exercises are designed to build upon each other, it's more important that you document the exercises for yourself.
+We will be looking at the submissions of the later exercises as they are more demanding.

 When you have completed a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/docker2023) to mark your exercises.
 You can **not** edit a submission, so make sure you have completed enough exercises for a part before submitting.